Philippine animation: Lost, cancelled and rediscovered

-Most Philippine animated works were considered lost, partially found, or destroyed began in the 21st century, primarily Ang Panday, Sa Pagilid-gilid, and Adarna.
+A number of Filipino animated works, primarily Ang Panday, Sa Pagilid-gilid, and Adarna, are considered lost or partially found.

 Division of Existence was supposed to be released in December 2017 through YouTube, but it never came to fruition due to lack of development and updates led to cancellation as of July 2017.

 Only the remaining copies of animated features and short films in late-20th century are rediscovered or survived at this point in the late 2010s including Tadhana, The Criminal and The Eye of the Sky, the latter two were released on YouTube.
 Tadhana was screened at the National Gallery Singapore’s "Painting with Light" by Mowelfund Film Institute and Archivo 1984 in 2018, thanks to Pandy Aviado, one of the cast members of the film, who revealed that he had the remaining copy of the film shown at live interview.